Today’s Miracle Moment is about the miraculous power of prana…

 If you contract those muscles while you’re also breathing in the belly, you begin to build more prana or life energy.

-Now the third step: exhale and exhale and exhale without even worrying about the inhale.
+Now the third step: Rapidly exhale your breath — from your belly — without even worrying about the inhale.
 That rapid exhaling, called breath of fire, is going to build your prana even faster.
 Try it out for a minute or two and see what happens.

 When you breathe in these ways, you take in more negative ions, which are the “good guys.”
 Negative ions are the invisible molecules you find in places where there’s water crashing down—at the beach or near waterfalls or even in the shower—that make you feel good.
 Breathing in negative ions increases your serotonin (one of the happiness chemicals) and makes you feel very alive.